Teacher misconduct: attend a professional conduct panel hearing or meeting

 -

-Location teacher worked: Rotherham, South Yorkshire
+Location teacher worked: Shropshire, west midlands

 This professional conduct panel hearing will take place virtually and will be streamed online from Cheylesmore, House, Coventry.
 You must register to attend this hearing virtually.
 See further details on attending a conduct panel in person.

-Notice is hereby given that, in accordance with The Teachers’ Disciplinary (England) Regulations 2012, a professional conduct panel has been convened to consider the case of Mr Damien Ryan, formerly employed in Rotherham, South Yorkshire.
+Notice is hereby given that, in accordance with The Teachers’ Disciplinary (England) Regulations 2012, a professional conduct panel has been convened to consider the case of Mr Sean Daniel Pardy formerly employed in Shropshire, west midlands.

 -